 If you don't require TLS support and only need to accept HTTP (Port 80) connections, use one of the following hostnames:

-IMPORTANT: You must use the assigned Fastly TLS hostname provided by Fastly Support.
+You must use the assigned Fastly TLS hostname provided in the Fastly web interface.
 Using the incorrect Fastly hostname will cause a TLS Certificate mismatch error for HTTPS (Port 443) traffic.

 Updating the CNAME record with your DNS provider